jacksondooley/DeFi-TVL-Bubble-Race/README.md

 * Monday: Get correct data for the project to make sure it works correctly.
 * Tuesday: Implement slider, pause button, and reset button.
 * Wednesday: Make aestetically pleasing and add lite/dark mode toggle.
 Add my information to project.
-* Thursday: Publish to Heroku.
+* Thursday: Publish to GitHub.

 ## Bonus Features
 * Hover over bar to see what the protocol TVL consists of